 - Select "Run a Script".

 - Select Python 3 or Python 2.

-You can choose one or more locations in which the job will run.
-This can also be configured to test all of the locations every time or one location each time the job is run.
+You can choose one or more locations in which the job runs.
+This can also be configured to test all of the locations every time or one location each time the job runs.
 For a complete list of Synthetic Agent locations, see Synthetic Agent Locations.

 Hosted Agent Locations and Synthetic Private Locations